CUBRID/cubrid-manual/en/sql/query/json_table.rst

                3  6                            NULL  NULL
                4  [7]                             1  7

-The following example showcases how multiple NESTED [PATH] clauses are treated by the JSON_TABLE.
-The value to be processed gets passed once, in order, to each of the NESTED [PATH] clauses at the same level.
+The following example showcases how multiple same-level NESTED [PATH] clauses are treated by the JSON_TABLE.
+The value to be processed gets passed once, one by one and in order, to each of the NESTED [PATH] clauses.
 During processing of a value by a NESTED [PATH] clause, any sibling NESTED [PATH] clauses will fill their column with NULL values.

 .. code-block:: sql